SublimeLinter/SublimeLinter/docs/linter_settings.rst

 .. note::

-    This will completely supress the matching errors.
+    This will completely suppress the matching errors.
 If you only want to visually demote some errors, take a look at the :ref:`styles <linter_styles>` section below.

 Some examples: